 The player retains registration with the community club and, in accordance with the VFL, VFLW and Coates Talent League Interchange Agreements, the VFL, VFLW and Coates Talent League may permit players to return to their Community Interchange Club when their services are not required by those leagues and their affiliated clubs.

-A Player that is subject to an Interchange Permit with a VFL, VFLW or Coates Talent League Club may not participate with their community club without the approval of their VFL, VFLW or Coates Talent League Club.
+A Player that is subject to an Interchange Permit with a VFL, VFLW or Coates Talent League Club may not participate with their community club without the approval of their VFL, VFLW or Coates Talent League Club, and may be deemed an ineligible player by that Community League should the required approval from their VFL, VFLW or Coates Talent League Club not be obtained.